Them Crooked Vultures: Beginnings and Them Crooked Vultures (2005–2009)

 Them Crooked Vultures was released by Interscope Records in North America, and Sony Music internationally.
 On October 21, radio personality Alan Cross announced the lead single for Them Crooked Vultures debut album to be "New Fang" which premiered on October 26.
 The single was released on November 2 worldwide as a free download.
 Icon vs. Icon subsequently announced that the album would be released on November 17, 2009.
 On November 3, the band gave a free copy of "Mind Eraser (No Chaser)" to fans that had bought tickets to a live performance and offered it on iTunes as a free download.
 On November 9, Them Crooked Vultures started streaming their full album on their website, and also through a link to their mailing list with the title "Fuck Patience, Let's Dance."

 On September 1, the band announced two 2009 tours of North America and the United Kingdom, in October and December respectively.
 The 2009 tour was titled Deserve the Future Tour and the UK leg sold out in just under 12 minutes, making it one of the quickest sold tours in the UK — without the band even officially releasing a song to date.
 On September 21, the band also announced three Germany dates for December 2009.

 On November 17, 2009, the single "New Fang" was released as a downloadable song for Rock Band 2.
 On October 26, 2010, the song titled "Dead End Friends" was included as an on-disc track for the game Rock Band 3.

 On January 25, 2010, it was confirmed that the band would perform at the Download Festival 2010.

 On February 6, 2010, the band performed the songs "Mind Eraser, No Chaser" (now the second single) and "New Fang" as musical guests on Saturday Night Live.
 Dave Grohl also appeared in a sketch near the end of the show.
-A week later, the band appeared on the long-running PBS show Austin City Limits broadcast February 13, 2010.
+A week later, the band appeared on the PBS show Austin City Limits broadcast February 13, 2010.
 The band appeared on Jimmy Kimmel Live! on April 13–14, 2010.